Kathy Maister's Start Cooking

 • Use the natural power of household items like lemon juice and baking soda wherever possible.
 Fill a spray bottle with a solution of one part lemon juice and one part water to use for counter cleanups.

 • Get out of the habit of using paper towel by placing it under the sink or out of reach.
 Dish towels are an inexpensive, washable replacement.
-Microfiber cloths are gaining popularity because they really suck in dirt, and often don’t need to be used with any cleaning agents.
+Bamboo cleaning cloths are gaining popularity and worth a try.

 5. Buy environmentally friendly kitchen gadgets: When replacing kitchen equipment, go for products made of recycled materials.
 A company called Preserve makes cutting boards and a number of other products from 100 per cent recycled materials.